julienloizelet/crowdsec-splunk-app/dev/README.md

 ### Test the app

-Once container is up, you can browse to Splunk UI: http://localhost:8000
+Once the container is up, you can browse to Splunk UI: http://localhost:8000

 Username is `admin` and password is the one you set in `.env` file.